Rudra-Kumar-Dubey/Rudra-Kumar-Dubey/README.md

 - 💬 Ask me about anything
 - 📫 How to reach me: you don't need to.
 - 😄 Pronouns: Rudra.
-- ⚡ Fun fact: LIFE IS TOO SHORT.
+- ⚡ Fun fact: LIFE IS TOO SHORT
 -->